Freedom Day is a holiday that allows South Africans to celebrate the end of apartheid rule and the first non-racial election in South Africa.

 By the middle of the 20th century, apartheid policies transformed into full institutionalised discrimination.
 The Population Registration Act of 1950 was one of the most extreme measures taken by the South African government during this period.
 This act was an extreme version of the 1913 Land Act.
 Instead of separating people with reserves, the Population Registration Act separated all people based on race, ethnicity, and religion.
 In many cases, mixed families were split up.
 Soon after this act was implemented, the majority of South African land was seized by the government and redistributed to white men.
 By the time this discriminatory agrarian reform was completed, over 80 percent of the land in South Africa belonged to the white minority.

 Due to the many racist policies that were implemented by the white minority, black Africans began to fight back against the South African government.
 During the beginning of their movement for equality, black Africans formed the African National Congress to engage in peaceful protests.
-During a peaceful demonstration in Sharpesville, a battle broke out between black protesters and white attackers.
-The attackers killed 67 black Africans.
+During a peaceful demonstration in Sharpesville, a battle broke out between protesters and apartheid policemen.
+The police killed 67 black Africans.
 After realising that peaceful protests would be met with deadly force, the African National Congress formed two military divisions.
 Soon after this, Nelson Mandela, a prominent leader in the anti-apartheid movement, was arrested by the South African government.

 While the South African government hoped that arresting Nelson Mandela would stifle the African National Congress’ goals, it actually helped the anti-apartheid movement.
 After Mandela was arrested, the international community rallied to assist black Africans.
 The United Nations deemed South Africa’s apartheid policies to be inhumane and immoral.
 When the South African government did not react to this criticism from the largest international governmental organisation, the United States and United Kingdom stepped in to implement economic sanctions.
 These sanctions greatly harmed the South African economy, so the South African government began to implement reforms.
 After Nelson Mandela was released from prison, a new constitution was drafted for the South African government.
 This constitution granted franchise rights to black Africans and all ethnic groups.